 1) IDENTIFY WHAT MAKES YOU HAPPY- Is it nature walks or running?
 Long baths with candles or reading a book?
 A nice massage, facial or pedicure?

 2) ASK FOR HELP- Ask your partner, family members, older kids, or helper to look after your kids, consider placing your kids in daycare while you take this time for yourself.

 3) BE SPECIFIC & START SLOW- When do you want to take the time?
 State your days and times.
-Start with one day of the week or month and slowly work your way up.
+Start with one day of the week and slowly work your way up.

 4) SCHEDULE IT DOWN- Set a calendar reminder every week and share it with your family.
 I have a notification to meditate every day at 9 pm.
 Even if I don't manage to do it every day, I still do it five days out of seven.

 5) GET SUPPORT - Join Facebook groups to motivate you, rope in a friend to join you on your activities or work with a coach

 A great way to think about self-care is when there is an emergency on a flight; they always recommend that you put the gas mask on yourself before you help the person next to you.
 So the next time you think you are selfish to want some time to recharge, think again.

 Questions?
 Let me know in the comment section below.